DavidVogelxyz/library/servers/yourls-on-debian.md

 ```
 CREATE DATABASE yourls_db;
-GRANT ALL PRIVILEGES ON yourls_db.* TO 'yourls'@'localhost' IDENTIFIED BY "password";
+GRANT ALL PRIVILEGES ON yourls_db.* TO 'yourls'@'127.0.0.1' IDENTIFIED BY "password";
 FLUSH PRIVILEGES;
 exit;
 ```